 How To Check Fuel Pressure For Fuel Pump Testing

 A fuel pump, which can be either mechanical or electric, does the job of transferring gas from the fuel tank to the engine.
 The pumps can overheat and fail if your car is low on gas.
-It’s not a good thing as the engine will be standstill in the event of a fuel pump failure.
+It’s not a good thing as the engine will be at a standstill in the event of a fuel pump failure.
 You have to know how to check fuel pressure because it drops when the pump is weak, signaling that you need to take immediate action.

 Fuel Injection System Understanding